 Surgeries are often costly, running into the tens of thousands of dollars or more (e.g. a phalloplasty is usually around $150k).
 Right now, we are not aware of any local insurers who cover transition-related surgeries, as they deem them to be elective and cosmetic.

-Avoid any peer pressure to have a specific operation or procedure.
+Avoid any peer pressure to have a specific operation or procedure, including from other trans people.
 In the end, you are the one who will have to live with your body, so take the time to be sure of what you are doing and what you are comfortable with.

 Feminising Surgical Procedures

 If you are on estrogen as part of hormone therapy, you will grow natural breasts.
-However, you may wish to seek breast augmentation if you are disatisfied with your size, or if you are unable to go on HRT.
-Breast augmentation surgery for trans people is no different from that performed for cis women, and usually involves having breast implants inserted.
+However, you may wish to seek breast augmentation if you are disatisfied with your size, or if you are unable to go on hormone therapy.
+Breast augmentation surgery for trans women and other trans feminine individuals is no different from that performed for cis women, and usually involves having breast implants inserted.
 Infections or other complications are not common.

 Orchidectomy (removal of testes)

-After this surgery, you will no longer need anti-androgens as part of your hormone therapy; you might also be able to lower her estrogen dose.
+After this surgery, you will no longer need anti-androgens as part of your hormone therapy; you might also be able to lower your estrogen dose.

 Penectomy (removal of penis)